 However, we all know that there are some Chairs who may be not so effective.
 When this is the case, you may need to step in and support good board dynamics.
 This might be as simple as having inviting someone to participate at the meeting; having a quiet word at lunch expressing how you value someone’s ideas; or it might be arranging to have a coffee catch up to talk through the (I am sure unintended) impact of inappropriate comments made – in a collegial manner of course.

-At the end of the day, each and every one of us is responsible for the good Board Dynamics at our board table.
+At the end of the day, each and every one of us is responsible for the good board dynamics at our board table.

 In this short paper, we explore why board dynamics matter and how individual board members can support their Chairs to build an environment conducive to high performance.